It seems that parenting becomes more complicated every day.

 It’s also possible to perfectly execute these new concepts and watch them fail spectacularly.
 Because trust me, sooner or later, our perfectly human children will dismantle every ounce of technique we’ve acquired, all in one napless afternoon.
 (Ask me how I know.)

 #5.
 When the Village fails you, there’s always the Bible

 But why is it that the Bible is often the last place we seriously consider as an authority for raising our children?
 Or we read it, but we don’t seem satisfied with the advice we find there and we go searching for more.

-Much like our hesitancy to listen to the generations of parents before us, I think we also treat Biblical wisdom as something that needs a fresh perspective in order for it to be relevant to us.
+Much like our hesitancy to listen to the generations of parents before us, I think we also treat Biblical wisdom as something that needs a fresh perspective or new interpretation, in order for it to be relevant to us.